dharshx/dharshx/README.md

 <h1 align="center">Hi there! 👋 I'm Dharshini Vasudevan</h1>
 <h3 align="center"> Result-driven Software Developer | DevOps Enthusiast </h3>

-## What, Why, How? 🚀

 **What am I doing?**

-- 🔭 Currently excelling as a **DevOps Engineer Intern** at a Cloud-Consulting Startup.
+- 🔭 Currently wroking as a **DevOps Engineer Intern** at a Cloud-Consulting Startup.

-**What I'm looking for and why I'm looking?**

-- 👯 Actively seeking a **Full-time Software/DevOps Engineer position** in the US.
+- 👯 Actively seeking a **Full-time Software Developer/Engineer** in the US.
-- 📅 Internship concludes on December 31, 2023.
-- 🚀 Fueled by passion, aiming to make impactful contributions in the Software domain.

 **How to reach me?**